bvonodiripsa/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 In general, I am trying to reach the same goals using the latest NVIDIA and Azure technologies:

-- How to use AI functionality in SQL Server 2025 using NVIDIA Inference Microservices (NIM) containers.
+- How to use AI functionality in SQL Server 2025 using NVIDIA NIM inference microservices.
 - The solution enables generating and storing AI model embeddings in SQL Server, making it possible to search for similar data using natural language prompts—even across multiple languages.
 - The demo shows how to deploy and configure both the AI model (in NIM containers) and SQL Server in Azure Cloud and On-premises.
 - It covers practical issues such as certificate management, REST API configuration, required payload parameters, etc.